k-donn/plasmoid-wunderground/README.md

 # Wunderground PWS Widget for KDE 6

-A Plasma 6 widget for showing data from Wunderground [Personal Weather Stations](https://www.wunderground.com/pws/overview)
+A Plasma 6 widget for showing data from Wunderground [Personal Weather Stations](https://www.wunderground.com/pws/overview).

 Wunderground lets you upload data from Smart Ambient Weather stations through their API.
-You can view the data though wunderground or through Wunderground API.
+You can view the data though Wunderground.com or through Wunderground API.
 This widget lets you input the station ID then view the properties that the station sends up.

 ## Running

 Configure the widget by finding weather stations (ie. [KGADACUL1](https://www.wunderground.com/dashboard/pws/KGADACUL1)).
-You can get an overview of stations in your area at the [`wunderground.com`](https://wunderground.com/wundermap) Weather station IDs can be entered manually or there is a search functionality to search by geographic region.
+You can get an overview of stations in your area at [`wunderground.com/wundermap`](https://wunderground.com/wundermap) Weather station IDs can be entered manually or there is a search functionality to search by geographic region.

 ### Manual Entry